Map Triangulation: Find Your Location (Easily & Accurately)

 Examples of triangulation from A) one point and B) multiple points.

-To take bearings from landmarks or features in the terrain, hold your compass flat in front of you and point the direction of travel arrow at the landmark.
-Then turn the compass dial until the magnetic needle’s red end is in the orienting arrow’s column on the bevel or needle housing.
-In hiking parlance, this is often referred to as “putting red in the shed.”
+To take bearings from a landmark, hold your compass flat, pointing the direction of travel arrow at the landmark.
+Turn the compass dial until the magnetic needle’s red end aligns with the orienting arrow’s column on the bevel or needle housing.
+In hiking lingo, this is often called “putting red in the shed.”

 Hence, we highly recommend buying a compass with a foldable mirror that allows you to take a bearing with your arm almost at full stretch.